Frequently Asked Questions (FAQ) - Knowledgebase

 - Start the program on the new machine.
 You can work in Evaluation for up to 60 days.
 At any time, you can select [Register now] and complete the registration process.

-- Run [data][restore] on NEW machine to get your data back.or
+- Run [Data][Restore] on NEW machine to get your data onto the neqw machine

 - If you have a Natural Log 9 network license and are moving to a new server machine, the original server machine will have to be relocked.
-You must make sure that you have a current valid data backup prior to relocking Natural Log on the server machine.,
+You must make sure that you have a current valid data backup prior to relocking Natural Log on the server machine.
+Please contact us to relock your server machine.

 Relock Natural Music and Relock Natural Log 8